julkaar9/pynimate/docs/guide/starter.md

 # Welcome to pynimate
-pynimate is a python package for statistical data animations.
+Pynimate is a python package for statistical data animations.

 ## Installation
 ### with pip